In-state or out-of-state ONE RATE!

 To prepare professionals with advanced knowledge and skills in the application of research-based methods to serve as leaders in addressing educational and community needs.

-The Master of Arts in Education (M.A.Ed.) program is open to graduate level students and is designed to provide master’s level work for individuals who wish to advance their professional knowledge, skills, and dispositions in the areas of:
+West Liberty University offers a 30 credit-hour course of study leading to a Master of Arts in Education degree (M.A.Ed.).
+The M.A.Ed. program is open to graduate-level students and is designed to provide masters-level work in an accelerated format for individuals who wish to advance their professional knowledge, skills, and dispositions in the areas of: